junxit/us-congress-bills-117/metadata.md

 - 2021-09-29 — Introduced in House
 - 2021-09-29 — Introduced in House
 - 2021-09-29 — Referred to the House Committee on Foreign Affairs.
+- 2022-02-22 — Referred to the Subcommittee on Asia, the Pacific, Central Asia and Nonproliferation.
+- 2022-12-21 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+1529, H. Res.
+693 is considered passed House.
+- 2022-12-21 — Pursuant to the provisions of H. Res.
+1529, H. Res.
+693 is considered passed House.